abougouffa/one-tab-per-project/README.md

   the current buffer's project.
 When `otpp-allow-detach-projectless-buffer` is non-nil, create a new tab even if the buffer doesn't belong to a project.

+### Advanced usage

+Consider this usecase: supposing you are using `otpp-mode` and you've run `project-switch-project` to open the `X` project in a new `X` tab.
+Now you `M-x find-file' then you open the `test.cpp` file outside the current `X` project.
+Now, if you run `project-find-file`, you will be in one of these two
+situations:

+1. If `test.cpp` is part of another project `Y`, the `project-find-file` will prompt you with a list of `Y'`s files even though we are in the `X` tab.

+2. If `test.cpp` isn't part of any project, `project-find-file` will prompt you to select a project first, then to select a file.

+For this, `otpp` provides `otpp-prefix` (we recommend to bind it to some key, using this prefix from `M-x` can have some limitations).
+When you run `otpp-prefix` followed by `C-x p f` for example, you will be prompted for files in the current's tab project files even if you are visiting a file outside of the current project.

+In my workflow, I would like to always restrict the commands like `project-find-file` and `project-kill-buffers` to the project bound to the current tab, even if I'm visiting a file which is not part of this project.
+If you like this behavior, you can enable the `otpp-override-mode`.
+This mode will advice all the commands defined in `otpp-override-commands` to be ran in the current's tab root directory (_a.k.a._, in the project bound to the current tab).

+When `otpp-override-mode` is enabled, the `otpp-prefix` acts inversely.
+While all `otpp-override-commands` are restricted to the current's tab project by default, running a command with `otpp-prefix` will disable this behavior, which results of the next command to be run in the `default-directory` depending on the visited buffer.

 ### Similar packages